tdwg/website/conferences/2024/registration/index.md

 ## Special offer

-The **first 120 people** to register for in-person attendance will be granted two special privileges.
+The **first 120 people** to register for in-person attendance by the end of June will be granted two special privileges.
 These individuals will be:

 1. Given exclusive early access to registration for our Okinawan excursions.